B-S-Arnold/webscan/README.md

 - The report includes a header indicating the type of report and a message if no vulnerabilities are found.
 - The vulnerabilities are enumerated with index numbers and corresponding vulnerability descriptions.

+    Static Analysis

+- The StaticAnalyzer class is designed to perform static analysis on source code to detect potential vulnerabilities.
+- The analyze_source_code method initiates the static analysis process by taking source code as input.
+- The _find_vulnerabilities method implements specific vulnerability detection logic.
+In this example, it uses a regular expression to search for a potential SQL injection pattern.
+- Detected vulnerabilities are stored in the vulnerabilities attribute for further analysis or reporting.
+- The get_vulnerabilities method returns the list of detected vulnerabilities.

 #### TESTS

     Crawler